 Bill or Beak

 If you are in the mood for a giant burger fix, Bill or Beak has some very well-stacked burgers for you.
-Whilst not like the very best halal burger in town, it’s a decent one.
-We’ve enjoyed the Smash Cheeseburger, which we opted for a double and made an absolute mess (in a delicious way)!
-The other option on the menu is their Honey Butter Fried Chicken Burger which sounds incredibly mighty as well and is definitely on our list to try out.
+Whilst not the very best halal burger in town, we’ve enjoyed the Smash Cheeseburger and their Honey Butter Fried Chicken Burger has received high praise.

 Khaao Karachi brings flavours of the southern Pakistani city into London and those cheesy naans are stealing hearts & bellies from everywhere.
 Their Tandoori and Chicken Malai Cheese Naans are our favourites.
 I mean you just can’t go wrong with that unbeatable succulent & saucy chicken, pressed with melted cheese and fresh naan!
 Other options include the lamb seekh kebab which I’m sure would be up to par as well.